 Given Australia’s federated system of government, the Commonwealth and each state and territory government is required to nominate an NPM to monitor places of detention within their respective jurisdiction.
-As of April 2021, the following entities have been announced as NPMs:
+As of April 2022, the following have been announced as NPMs:

 Commonwealth Office of the Commonwealth Ombudsman

 Western Australia Ombudsman Western Australia (for mental health and other secure facilities),